 Head of to BuzzSumo and enter the publication URL.
 Look at the top 10 most shared articles.

 For example, CrazyEgg’s most shared content formats are lists and how-to information:

 Next, head over to the blog itself and look at what the most recent blog posts cover.
-You want to avoid these topics, as editors will want to publish fresh content on a variety of subjects.

 I was just checking out the guidelines for Super Awesome Blog and was wondering if you were accepting guest posts?

 I have a few ideas I think would be great for your audience.
 Here are some examples of other posts I’ve written: